BMWdejf/FastAPI-backend/README.md

 # FastAPI

 ### Description
-REST API for processing data from external chanels
+REST API for processing data from external REST API (Flexibee) and forwards them processed further to frontend and backend app

 ## Get code
 For get this code from repository to your local pc you can use this steps: